run-llama/llama_index/docs/core_modules/model_modules/llms/usage_custom.md

 ## Example: Using a HuggingFace LLM

 LlamaIndex supports using LLMs from HuggingFace directly.
-Note that for a completely private experience, also setup a local embedding model (example [here](embeddings.md#custom-embeddings)).
+Note that for a completely private experience, also setup a local embedding model as in [this example](embeddings.md#custom-embeddings).

-Many open-source models from HuggingFace require either some preamble before before each prompt, which is a `system_prompt`.
+Many open-source models from HuggingFace require either some preamble before each prompt, which is a `system_prompt`.
 Additionally, queries themselves may need an additional wrapper around the `query_str` itself.
 All this information is usually available from the HuggingFace model card for the model you are using.

 Below, this example uses both the `system_prompt` and `query_wrapper_prompt`, using specific prompts from the model card found [here](https://huggingface.co/stabilityai/stablelm-tuned-alpha-3b).